 More public information is available on the MEDEA+ web page or from the Witness project profile ( 0,2 MByte).

 TechnoDaT stands for “Technology Driven Design and Test”.
 The project started in 2001 and finished by end of 2004.

 CISC was contributing 12 MY of research work in areas of Embedded Flash Memory Macro Modelling, Virtual Test Engineering and esablishing a frame work for a complete and comprehensive technology database.

 More information about this project can be found here.

 “Analog Enhancements for a System to Silicon Automated Design” was started in 2001.

 CISC was contributing to this project since mid of 2002 in the area of system simulation.
-Until the end of 2004 CISC’s contribution had been more than 4 man years.
+Until the end of 2004 CISC’s contribution had been more than 4 man-years.
 CISC’s work was related to the simulation of heterogeneous embedded microelectronic systems.
-A method to combine system level simulations with descriptions suitable for the simulation on block level had been developed.
+A method to combine system-level simulations with descriptions suitable for the simulation on block-level had been developed.
 The work focused on the problem handling analog behavior and components within basically digital system descriptions.
-The developed approach uses VHDL or SystemC as modeling language for analog and mixed signal block level models together with system simulation tools.
+The developed approach uses VHDL or SystemC as a modeling language for analog and mixed-signal block level models together with system simulation tools.

 Please find out more about the project on its web page.